PlamediD/Traveler-app-/README.md

 ## Milestone 1

-NOTE: Casey worked with Henry (Haonan) on testing, so any committs I submit were from both of us.
+NOTE: Casey worked with Henry (Haonan) on testing, so any committs he submitted were from both of them.